-Well, Luke bought me a lime tree for Mother's Day and, even though it's a mini lime tree, it's still in a large planter pot.
-I needed a way to be able to move the lime tree occasionally without breaking my back and started looking at plant stand ideas that had wheels.
+Well, a few years ago, Luke bought me a lime tree for Mother's Day and, even though it's a mini lime tree, it's still in a large planter pot.
+I needed a way to move the lime tree occasionally without breaking my back and started looking at options for a planter stand on wheels.

 *Affiliate links below.
 Click to read my privacy and disclosure.
 Thanks for supporting this blog.